Longbow: Modern recreational and hunting use

 Although firearms supplanted bows in warfare, wooden or fibreglass laminated longbows continue to be used by traditional archers and some tribal societies for recreation and hunting.
-A longbow has practical advantages compared with a modern recurve or compound bow; it is usually lighter, quicker to prepare for shooting, and shoots more quietly.
+A longbow has practical advantages compared with a modern recurve or compound bow; it is usually lighter, quicker to prepare for shooting and shoots more quietly.
+With the longbow it is possible to use instinctive shooting, a fast shooting method widely used in hunting or in 3D Archery competitions.
 However, other things being equal, the modern bow will shoot a faster arrow more accurately than the longbow.

-Organisations that run archery competitions have set out formal definitions for various classes of bow; many definitions of the longbow would exclude some medieval examples, materials, and techniques of use.
+Organisations that run archery competitions have set out formal definitions for various classes of bow; many definitions of the longbow would exclude some medieval examples, materials and techniques of use.
 Some archery clubs in the United States classify longbows simply as bows with strings that do not come in contact with their limbs.
 According to the British Longbow Society, the English longbow is made so that its thickness is at least 5/8 (62.5%) of its width, as in Victorian longbows, and is widest at the grip.
 A similar, more inclusive, definition was created by the International Longbow Archers Association (ILAA) which defined the bow as fitting within a rectangular template of the proportions 1:0.625.